tannewt/wa-law.org/bill/2021-22/hb/1336/1/README.md

 A port district with telecommunications facilities for use in the provision of wholesale **or retail** telecommunications in accordance with subsection (1) of this section may be subject to local leasehold excise taxes under RCW 82.29A.040.

+8. [Empty]

-**(8)**(a) A port district under this section may select a telecommunications company to operate all or a portion of the port district's telecommunications facilities.
+    a.
+A port district under this section may select a telecommunications company to operate all or a portion of the port district's telecommunications facilities.

     b.
 For the purposes of this section "telecommunications company" means any for-profit entity owned by investors that sells telecommunications services to end users.

     c.
-Nothing in this subsection **(8)** is intended to limit or otherwise restrict any other authority provided by law.
+Nothing in this subsection (8) is intended to limit or otherwise restrict any other authority provided by law.

 ## Section 9